The Great Victoria Desert (GVD) is not even near Victoria. It was, however, named after the same queen by the explorer Ernest Giles in 1875.

 Mark Shephard's excellent book, The Great Victoria Desert, is a mine of information on the Desert's natural history, traditional Aboriginal usage, European exploration, atomic tests, tracks and more.
 Unfortunately, the book is now out of print, but you may be able to get it from your library.

 The Great Victoria Desert area, showing the South Australian parks in which we work.
 Please don't try to get there using this rough map.
 Travellers should buy good quality, up-to-date paper or digital maps.
 The Mamungari Conservation Park is shown here as the "Unnamed" Conservation Park, which indeed it was.

 A trip to the Great Victoria Desert is not to be undertaken lightly.
 Thorough vehicle preparation is essential.
 Several permits are required to cross the South Australian section of the desert.
 There are no services.
 Visitors and their vehicles must be properly prepared and carry sufficient equipment, and spares in case of emergencies.
 All food, water and fuel must be carried making allowance for high fuel usage, detours and delays.
 All vehicles should be fitted with a UHF radio.
 At least one vehicle within each group should be fitted with an HF radio or satellite telephone.
 Reduce tyre pressures and engage 4WD to prevent damage to both vehicles and desert tracks.

-Information on permits, vehicle preparation, roads, etc may be found on the Department of Environment Water and Natural Resources website pages.
+Information on permits, vehicle preparation, roads, etc may be found on the Department for Environment and Water website pages.